elbojvv/fat32prfs/README.md

 This is a ransomware safe file system for Linux.
 It works on a FAT32 storage device.
 When a file is modified a backup with a time stamp is made.
 This backup can only be read and not be modified.
 After a ransomware attack all backup files can be restored to the point before the attack.
 Therefore this is a Protected Reversible File System (PRFS).

-This PRFS was developed for a Raspberry Pi Zero W which can be used as file server with Samba and a FTP demon.
+This PRFS was developed for a Raspberry Pi Zero W which can be used as file server with Samba and a FTP daemon.

 The PRFS has three modes.
 The description above is the normal PRFS mode.
 A second mode is read-only.
 The third mode is reversed PRFS (rPRFS) in wich only the backup files can be deleted and the normal files are read-only.